 “That sounds like fun, to be able to do that on New Year’s Day,” she replied.

-I started feeling a bit better after I ate, had some strong coffee, and put my other clothes back on from the day before.
+I started feeling a bit better after I ate, had a few cups of strong coffee, and put my other clothes back on from the day before.
 Christina’s mom left with a friend.
 We stayed and just hung out at her house.
 We looked at fashion and Cosmopolitan magazines.
 Christina wanted to watch a movie so she asked me to pick one out of the pile.